Endsunset/documentation/LinkMap/privacy-policy.md

 ## 2. Data Collection

-- Data is not collected from this app.
+- Data is not collected from the app.

 ## 3. Third-Party Services